 Ask your partner – I saw you roll your eyes, was that meant for me?
 I heard anger in your voice, are you upset with me?
 I see you walking away, are you trying to get away from me?
 Usually the case is that your partner has no idea what cues they are giving off.
 This gets the conversation going in a way that will directly address any issues you two may be having, and will better aid in a solution and easier communication in the future.

 3. Need more help?
-Sign up for Couples Counseling at our Hold Me Tight Workshop- in San Diego this Fall
+Sign up for Couples Counseling at a Hold Me Tight Workshop

-Myself and Kimberly Sandstrom Therapy are teaching another Hold Me Tight couples therapy workshop this Fall!
-A two day event that will give you more amazing tools to stop negative relational patterns with your partner and instead move forward to where you both want to be.
+EFT Workshops are two-day events that give you and your partner more amazing tools to stop negative relational patterns and instead move forward to where you both want to be.
 Join other couples in the journey to a firm foundation and reconciliation.
 Not sure what Emotionally Focused Therapy is or want to know more about Hold Me Tight workshops?
-Check out our other article about the foundations of EFT and HMT.
+Check out our other article about the foundations of EFT and HMT